benmezger/gjira/README.md

 Inner issue fields **require** `.` (dot) to be replaced with `__` (double underscore).

+### Branch

+GJira find Jira ID by the branch name.
+You can use a regex to specify the location for the issue ID, for example: the regex `ISSUE-\d+` will match `ISSUE-123/branch-name` or `ISSUE-123-branch-name` etc.

 ### pre-commit

 Add the following repository to your `.pre-commit-config.yml` file